-In 1980, a referendum in Sweden voted to phase out nuclear power, however, only two of the country's 12 nuclear plants were closed during intervening years and Sweden's nuclear reactors currently provide around 50 percent of the country's electricity.
-The Swedish government now feels that sustained investment in nuclear power will be a necessary part of its strategy to meet its 2020 goal of cutting carbon emissions by 40 percent from 1990 levels.
+In 1980, a referendum in Sweden voted to phase out nuclear power, however, only two of the country's 12 nuclear plants were closed during intervening years and Sweden's nuclear reactors currently provide around 50% of the country's electricity.
+The Swedish government now feels that sustained investment in nuclear power will be a necessary part of its strategy to meet its 2020 goal of cutting carbon emissions by 40% from 1990 levels.

-In addition, a recent poll commissioned by the Stockholm daily newspaper the Dagens Nyheter, indicated that 62 per cent of 1,016 people polled supported building new reactors, while 28 per cent said they opposed building any new reactors.
-Ten per cent remained undecided.
+In addition, a recent poll commissioned by the Stockholm daily newspaper the Dagens Nyheter, indicated that 62% of 1,016 people polled supported building new reactors, while 28% said they opposed building any new reactors.
+Ten percent remained undecided.

 The Company welcomes the recent nuclear policy statement by the Swedish government.
 Mawson is a leading uranium explorer in Sweden, with a demonstrable history of exploring sustainably with full community consultation.
-The Company is committed to define further uranium resources within Sweden.
+The Company is committed to define further uranium resources within Scandinavia.